 Dry skin is especially common in children under 10 and older people over 60.
-Between 10 to 50 years of age, the number of women with dry skin is markedly more than in the case of men.
-The common characteristic of dry skin are light scaling, tightness and sometimes, itching.
-Basically, there are two types of dry skin—normal dry skin and extreme dry skin.
+Between 10 and 50 years of age, the number of women with dry skin is markedly more than in the case of men.
+The common characteristics of dry skin are light scaling, tightness, and sometimes itching.
+Basically, two types of dry skin—normal dry skin and extreme dry skin.
 In both types, the cause is essentially a deficit of natural moisturizing factors.
-A rarer form is atopic dry skin, in which a disturbed fatty acid metabolism of the skin contribute a major role.
+A rarer form of dry skin is atopic dry skin, in which a disturbed fatty acid metabolism of the skin contributes a major role.

 Cleaning and Care of Dry Skin

-To restore your dry skin to its normal physiological condition, pay extra close attention to your cleansing and skincare routine.
-In choosing cleansing products for dry skin, here are few pointers to bear in mind :
+To restore your dry skin to its normal physiological condition, pay close attention to your cleansing and skin care routine.
+In choosing cleansing products for dry skin, keep the following in mind.

-* The fatty-acid constituents of the re-oiling agents should also be similar to the skin’s natural oils to blend especially well into the horny skin layer, thereby restoring the protective lipid film during washing and helping to maintain your skin’s natural pH balance.
+The fatty-acid constituents of the re-oiling agents should also be similar to the skin’s natural oils to blend especially well into the skin’s tough stratum corneum, thereby restoring the protective lipid film during washing, and helping to maintain your skin’s natural pH balance.

 Choosing Skin Care Products for Dry Skin

-It is important to choose skincare products that contain various active ingredients that reinforce the skin’s own protective functions.
-Here are pointers and ingredients to watch our for:
+Choosing skin care products that contain various active ingredients that reinforce the skin’s own protective functions is important.
+Here are pointers and ingredients to watch out for:

-* For example, skincare products that contain the antioxidant Vitamin E are effective in preventing, or at the very least, delaying skin aging.
+Skin care products that contain the antioxidant vitamin E are effective in preventing—or at the very least delaying—skin aging.
 Vitamin E is a fat soluble vitamin that hinders the oxidation of poly-unsaturated fatty acids, thus helping to firm up the cell membrane and delay cell-aging.

-* The skincare products’ efficacy should have been objectively and comprehensively evaluated and the confirmed in clinical studies.
+The skin care products’ efficacy should have been objectively and comprehensively evaluated and then confirmed in clinical studies.

-Healthy skin, for the most part, results from a balance of moisture and oils and the physiological pH-value (acid mantle of the skin around 4.5 – 5.75) of the skin’s surface.
-Always remember to choose cleansing and skincare products that are quickly absorbed into the skin and activate the various regenerating metabolic processes of the skin cells.
+Healthy skin, for the most part, results from a balance of moisture and oils, and the physiological pH-value of the skin’s surface.
+Always remember to choose cleansing and skin care products that are quickly absorbed into the skin and activate the various regenerating metabolic processes of the skin cells.